Penny press: History

-James Gordon Bennett's 1835 founding of the New York Herald added another dimension to penny press newspapers, now common in journalistic practice.
+James Gordon Bennett's (1795-1872) subsequent 1835 founding of the New York Herald added another dimension to the new penny press newspapers, now common in journalistic practice.
 Whereas newspapers had generally relied on documents as sources, Bennett introduced the practices of observation and interviewing to provide stories with more vivid details.
-Bennett is known for redefining the concept of news, reorganizing the news business, and introducing newspaper competition.
-Bennett’s New York Herald was financially independent of politicians or political organizations and clubs thanks to a large number of advertisers.
+The senior Bennett is known for redefining the concept of news, reorganizing the news business, and introducing newspaper competition.
+Bennett's New York Herald was financially independent of politicians or political organizations and clubs thanks to a large number of advertisers.
 Bennett reported mainly local news and instances of corruption and strove for accuracy.
-He realized that “there was more journalistic money to be made in recording gossip that interested bar-rooms, work-shops, racecourses, and tenement houses, than in consulting the tastes of drawing rooms and libraries.”
-He is also known for writing a “money page”, which was included in the Herald, and also for his coverage of women in the news.
-His innovations sparked imitation as he spared nothing to get the news first.
+He realized that "there was more journalistic money to be made in recording gossip that interested bar-rooms, work-shops, racecourses, and tenement houses, than in consulting the tastes of drawing rooms and libraries."
+He is also known for writing a "money page", which was included in the Herald, and also for his coverage of women in the news.
+His innovations sparked imitators as he spared nothing to get the news first.

-Copying the idea of the northern newspapers, in 1837, Francis Lumsden and George Wilkins Kendall established The Picayune in New Orleans.
-The paper's initial price was one picayune, a Spanish coin equivalent to 6¼¢ (half a bit, or one-sixteenth of a dollar).
-Under Eliza Jane Nicholson, who inherited the struggling paper when her husband died in 1876, the Picayune introduced innovations such as society reporting (known as the "Society Bee" columns), children's pages, and the first women's advice column, which was written by Dorothy Dix.
+Copying the idea of the Northern newspapers, in 1837, Francis Lumsden and George Wilkins Kendall established The Picayune further south on the Gulf of Mexico coast in New Orleans.
+The paper's initial price was one picayune, a Spanish coin equivalent to 6¼¢ (half a bit, or one-sixteenth of an American dollar of that time).
+Under Eliza Jane Nicholson, who inherited the struggling Louisiana paper when her husband died in 1876, the Picayune introduced innovations such as society reporting (known as the "Society Bee" columns), children's pages, and the first women's advice column, which was written by Dorothy Dix.
 Between 1880 and 1890, the paper more than tripled its circulation.

-Horace Greeley, publisher of 1841's The New York Tribune, also had an extremely successful penny paper.
-He was involved with the first penny paper in America, Boston’s Morning Post, which was a failure.
+Horace Greeley, (1811-1872), publisher and founder of 1841's The New York Tribune, also had an extremely successful penny paper.
+He had been involved with the first penny paper in America several years before with Boston's Morning Post, which however was a failure.
 Instead of sensational stories, Greeley relied on rationalism in the Tribune.
 His editorial pages were the heart of his paper and the reason for its large influence.
-Greeley is also known for using his newspaper as a platform to promote the Whig and the later Republican Parties.
+Greeley is also known for using his newspaper as a platform to promote the Whig Party philosophies and principles during its heyday of the 1840s and into the later new Republican Party of the 1850s.

-Quite possibly the most famous penny press paper was started in 1851 by two men: George Jones (publisher) and Henry Raymond.
-This paper was originally named The New York Daily Times, but was later changed to The New York Times in 1857.
+Quite possibly the most famous penny press paper was started in 1851 by two men: George Jones (1811-1891), and Henry Raymond (1820-1869).
+This paper was originally named The New York Daily Times, but was later shortened to The New York Times in 1857.
 Originally sold at one cent per paper, it became famous for incorporating journalistic standards that are common today, as well as having very high-quality reporting and writing.
 The first issue of the New York Daily Times addressed the various speculations about its purpose and positions that preceded its release.
 It stated: